Shopping for tweens can be difficult, but it doesn’t have to be.

 Regular internet usage is a bit slow, but we don’t use it for that.
 Games and apps work great.
 Though the camera isn’t great, it’s fun for the kids to practice taking photos and videos.

-Amazon has its own app store, it contains most apps you find in Google Play.
+Amazon has its own app store, it contains most apps you find on Google Play.

 I use mine exclusively for reading.
-Not just for purchase, e-books can be “borrowed” from the library.
+No need to purchase, e-books can be “borrowed” from the library.

 5. Nail Art Kit

 This is a fun kit we just bought.
 It’s a 20 piece set that has brushes and dotting pens in a folding case with a magnetic closure.
 Also included is an e-book to learn how to make designs.